 Driving today’s industry with the energy source of tomorrow

-A key part of Abu Dhabi’s future outlook and strategy is the construction of four nuclear plants each with a nominal capacity of 1400MW (5600MW overall), located at Barakah in the Western Region, 240 kilometres west of Abu Dhabi city.
-DOE is responsible for issuing a generation licence and overseeing the integration of the nuclear plants into the grid in terms of technical, commercial and legal aspects.
+A key part of Abu Dhabi’s future energy outlook and the diversification of the energy mix is the construction of four nuclear plants each with a capacity of 1400MW (5600MW overall), located at Barakah in the Dhafra Region, 250 kilometres west of Abu Dhabi city.
+DOE is responsible for issuing a generation licence and overseeing the integration of the nuclear plants into the electricity grid in terms of technical, economical and legal aspects.

-Given this facility is the ‘first of a kind’ in the region, work is already underway to develop an appropriate generation licence to provide for the necessary governance around general conditions as well as specific nuances of a nuclear facility, particularly in relation to the generation of electricity and integration with the sector.
+Given this facility is the ‘first of a kind’ in the region, DoE has issued, and work is already underway to develop an appropriate electricity generation licence to provide for the necessary regulatory frameworks and governance around general conditions as well as the general terms and conditions and specific nuances of a nuclear facility, particularly in relation to technical, economical and legal aspects implemented in the sector.

 Renewable energy (Solar)